-The truth is, it’s better to play it safe in terms of feeding your mouse chocolate.
-There are plenty of other healthy foods your mouse would love to eat.
+The truth is, it’s better to play it safe in terms of feeding chocolate to your mouse.
+There are plenty of other healthy foods that your mouse would love to eat.

 Other Foods to Avoid

 Chocolate is not the only food to be wary of when feeding your mouse.
 There are a variety of other foods that are best avoided for your mouse’s health.
-Mice are not picky eaters, and much like humans, they will happily overindulge in foods that aren’t ideal for their proper diet.
+Mice are not picky eaters, and they will happily overindulge in foods that aren’t ideal for their proper diet.

 For mice, it’s best to avoid highly acidic fruits and vegetables, foods high in fat and sugar, and any potential allergy risks.
 Some of these are best in moderation, as they can cause upset stomach, diarrhea, obesity, and other health issues.
-Below is a list of some of the more unhealthy foods for your pet:
+Here is a list of various unhealthy foods for your pet:

-The base diet for a mouse should be commercial mouse food from the pet store with small amounts of fresh fruits and vegetables each day.
+The base diet for a mouse should be commercial mouse food from the pet store, with small amounts of fresh fruits and vegetables each day.
 You can also provide occasional protein-filled treats like lean meat, cooked eggs, mealworms, and beans.
-Below are lists of acceptable fruits and vegetables:
+Here are lists of acceptable fruits and vegetables:

 It is best to avoid feeding chocolate to mice.
 Not enough research has been conducted to say with certainty that it would be safe for them.
-Due to potential theobromine poisoning that happens in other pets such as cats and dogs, it’s likely a mouse could experience this as well.
+Due to the theobromine poisoning that happens in other pets, such as cats and dogs, it’s likely that a mouse could experience this too.

-There are other fatty, sugary, and acidic foods that you should also avoid feeding mice.
-It’s best to have a well-rounded diet that is based on commercial mouse food, fresh fruits and vegetables, and occasional treats.
+There are other fatty, sugary, and acidic foods that you should also avoid feeding to mice.
+It’s best for them to have a well-rounded diet that is based on commercial mouse food, fresh fruits and vegetables, and occasional treats.

-Mice have enormous appetites and are no stranger to overindulgence.
+Mice have enormous appetites and are no strangers to overindulgence.
 If you plan on treating your mouse with any sugary or fatty foods, you will want to do so in moderation.